Return to Library Home Page

 Soil: In Phoenix, rosemary MUST have well-drained soil, especially in desert regions during summer.
 In desert areas, rosemary is generally a poor performer in heavy, flat, poorly drained clay soils and grows best in gravelly and sandy to loam soils.
 Along the central and southern California coast however, rosemary thrives in heavy clay soils.

-Watering: Generally rosemary need only infrequent deep irrigations.
-In Phoenix, great care should be given to water appropriately during the summer, especially if soil has a high clay content and drains slowly.
+Watering dilemma: In Phoenix, great care should be given to water appropriately during the summer, especially if soil has a high clay content and drains slowly.
 Why?
 Because rosemary is a Mediterranean plant that is biologically active during the cooler winter months with a quiescent habit (slow to no growth) during the summer.
-Because of this rosemary roots are prone to root rot during the summer if soils are frequently irrigated.
+Because of this rosemary roots are prone to root rot during the summer if soils are chronically wet because of frequent irrigations.
+So irrigate rosemary carefully during the summer by giving plants adequate time inbetween waterings for the soil to dry out a bit.

 Pruning: Depends on use, but in any case never extensively prune rosemary to the point of removing all foliage.
 If "whacked and chopped", rosemary plants will rarely recover.
-Prune prostrate forms from underneath removing deadwood.
-Upright forms can be pruned lightly in many different ways including light shearing into a conical-shaped Christmas tree.
+Prune prostrate forms from underneath removing mainly deadwood.
+Upright forms can be pruned lightly in many different ways including even light shearing into a conical-shaped Christmas tree.

 Special pruning note: Solitary upright forms of rosemary make the perfect landscape plant specimen for the 'Horticultural clods of Phoenix' (aka 'Hort clods') to hone their skills.